lalrow/The-AI-Engineer-Challenge/DOCUMENTATION_CONSOLIDATED.md

 Here's a practical Git workflow that's great for solo projects and easy to build on as your skills grow and your team expands.
 It's beginner-friendly but solid enough for real-world projects.
 💡**Heads-up:**
 This guide focuses on using Git from the command line, which gives you flexibility and full control, especially when working locally.
-Many of the steps explained here can also be done using GitHub's web interface.
+Many of the steps explained here can also be done using GitHub’s web interface.
-GitHub's web interface can be especially helpful when you're working in a shared repository.
+GitHub’s web interface can be especially helpful when you're working in a shared repository.

 ### 🌿 Creating and Switching Branches
 Branches let you work on new features or fixes without touching the main project (creating a safe sandbox to play in).